juampi92/juampi92.github.io/source/_posts/seo-testing.md

 });
 ```

-The TestSEO implements the [jsonSerialize()](https://www.php.net/manual/en/jsonserializable.jsonserialize.php){target=_blank} method, meaning that it will serialize into a JSON so it can be compared against the snapshot.
+The TestSEO implements the [jsonSerialize()](https://www.php.net/manual/en/jsonserializable.jsonserialize.php){target=_blank} method to be compared against the JSON snapshot.

-By default, it will use simple data, like the title, description, robots, etc. If you would like to make your custom Serializer, you can follow the following steps:
+By default, it will use a simple structure serializer that includes the title, description, robots, etc. If you would like to make your custom Serializer, you can follow the following steps:

 ```php
 use Juampi92\TestSEO\SEOData;